istoreos/istoreos-cloud/README.md

 # istoreos-cloud
-Install istoreos to a cloud, example aliyun or tencent cloud
+Install istoreos to a cloud vps, example aliyun or tencent cloud